-This Is The Trump Administration's Plan For Dealing With Russia
+The Trump Administration Has A New Plan For Dealing With Russia

 “Tillerson and the State Department had the pen, which was different with how things worked in the Obama administration where the NSC had the pen,” said Charles Kupchan, who served as Obama’s senior director for Europe in the White House.
 “Under the Obama administration, the NSC drove the interagency process.”

 A White House official familiar with the process said the drafting of the document originally began with Fiona Hill, the White House senior director for Europe and Russia.
-But during that process, Tillerson came forward with his own framework, a product of his personal views, numerous one-on-one luncheons with the president, and the State Department's Director of Policy Planning Brian Hook.
-Tillerson’s outsized influence on the document, which won approval at a meeting of White House cabinet officials including Secretary of Defense James Mattis, demonstrates the new power dynamics inside the Trump administration.
+But during that process, Tillerson came forward with his own framework — a product of his personal views, numerous one-on-one luncheons with the president, and the State Department's director of policy planning, Brian Hook.
+Tillerson’s outsize influence on the document, which won approval at a meeting of White House cabinet officials including Secretary of Defense James Mattis, demonstrates the new power dynamics inside the Trump administration.

 “What you’re seeing now is the reemergence of the role of the agencies, whether that be DoD, State or the intelligence community,” the senior State Department official said.
 “So things like this would start in the State Department.”